Jy

 Most of our transfers are a minibus or taxi, occasionally it may be necessary to use a coach transfer.
 Please note that the transfer may drop off and pick up guests at other Just Sardinia hotels en route to or from your accommodation or airport.
 If you would prefer to guarantee a private transfer a supplement will apply, please call for details.

-• What is the time difference?
+• What is the time difference in Sardinia?

 Sardinia is one hour ahead of the UK.